JoeyLipton/joeylipton.github.io/_posts/2021-12-25-hopefully-a-blackarch-guide.md

 ## BlackArch Docker Setup Guide

-### Thesis: There are too many guides about Kali Linux Docker Containers
+### Thesis: There are too many guides about Kali Linux Containers
-So here's another guide that does essentially the same thing
+So here's another guide that does essentially the same thing but take up 4x the space

 ---